Ready to Open an Auto Repair Shop?

 - Ensure that you can store volatile chemicals associated with your trade.

 - Ensure you are able to operate all your machinery legally.

-- The electricity supply for much workshop equipment is 400 volt 3 phase, ensure it is connected and working properly.
-Often you will find 3 phase wiring with the polarity changed from plug to plug.
-This is a darn nuisance and confuses a lot of workshop equipment!
+- The electricity supply for much workshop equipment is 400-volt 3-phase; ensure it is connected and working properly.
+Often you will find 3-phase wiring with the polarity changed from plug to plug—this is a darn nuisance and confuses a lot of workshop equipment!

-- Power points should be well above bench level so they do not get knocked, and you need plenty of them even for a basic workshop.
+- Power points should be well above bench level so they do not get knocked, and you'll need plenty of them even for a basic workshop.

 - Buy and maintain an emergency spill kit.

 I spent two years rebuilding, installing and servicing hoists.
-The average life of a cheap hoist is around two years before downtime and major repairs.
-Despite what your equipment supplier says, cheap hoists are dangerous, and when they need rebuilding parts are often not available.
+The average lifespan of a cheap hoist is around two years before downtime and major repairs.
+Despite what your equipment supplier says, cheap hoists are dangerous, and when they need rebuilding, parts are often not available.
 Never even consider buying a cheap hoist!

-- If you are doing suspension replacements and repairs, you will need a four post hoist with inbuilt hydraulic ram for lifting the wheels off the hoist.
+- If you are doing suspension replacements and repairs, you will need a four-post hoist with inbuilt hydraulic ram for lifting the wheels off the hoist.